 Training for Churchwardens

 There is one session in each archdeaconry in June each year.
 These sessions are led by the Archdeacon and experienced Church Warden and trainer Jean Winn.
-They also include supper.
+They include supper.
 If you are unable to attend the session in your Archdeaconry feel free to book onto one of the other sessions.
 If you are unsure which Archdeaconry your parish is in, search for your church on www.achurchnearyou.com and your Archdeaconry is listed under ‘More Information’ and ‘Location Information’.
 Dates for 2019 will be available in spring 2019